-This plan does cover non-preferred brand name drugs, but at a higher cost to you.
-However, this plan doesn't cover certain categories of drugs.
+This plan does cover drugs that are not on the drug list on the same basis as drugs that are.
+However, this plan does not cover certain categories of drugs.
 These are listed under Exclusions earlier in this benefit.
 Certain drugs need prior authorization.
 See Prior Authorization for more detail.